hmajid2301/blog/content/posts/2022-12-20-how-to-setup-oauth2-with-sveltekit-and-pocketbase/index.md

 in Golang, think of it similar to Firebase or Supabase.

 PocketBase will handle authentication for us, creating new users, and storing the password securely.
-You know things all apps need that we don't need to think about.
+You know things all apps need, that we don't want to spend a lot of times building ourselces.
 To learn more about authentication with SvelteKit I recommend checking out the web there are some fantastic tutorials available [^2].

 In this post, we will look at how we can use OAuth providers such as Google, Github or Gitlab to authenticate with our app and if needed to create a new account.

-For a more complicated example, an actual app, using OAuth with SvelteKit [click here](https://gitlab.com/banter-bus/bookmarkey/gui/-/tree/22c3843ddb70d0002584efff0192140466d70283).
+For an actual app using OAuth with SvelteKit [click here](https://gitlab.com/banter-bus/bookmarkey/gui/-/tree/22c3843ddb70d0002584efff0192140466d70283).

 ## PocketBase